 Except where we stood, what we were on the verge of now, wasn’t any old tinselled, tumbledown celebration.
 Not swaying shoulder to shoulder in some dilapidated club, not wine and cheese, families and fireworks.

-No, ours was the most famous outdoor EDM festival in Aotearoa, world-renowned (at least we thought so) six dance arenas, three hundred DJs, ten thousand revellers all madly swirling around one lonesome, romantic hilltop for forty-eight continuous, wondrous hours.
+No, ours was the most famous outdoor EDM festival in Aotearoa, world-renowned (at least we thought so): three hundred DJs, six dance arenas, ten thousand revellers all madly careening around one lonesome, romantic hilltop for forty-eight continuous, wondrous hours.

 The Gathering 2000.

 It was a dream, this festival, even its website said so, telling us: The Gathering is a dream.
-A dream of hope that there is a place where we can exist without violence or hate, where our differences can unite instead of push us apart, where together we can create, experience, live, moments of perfection.
+A dream of hope.
+A dream there is a place where we can exist without violence or hate, where our differences can unite instead of push us apart, where together we can create, experience, live, moments of perfection.

 It was my first outdoor electronica festival - a sorcerous thing in my imaginings - an otherworldly place of all-day-and-night movement and music and jubilation under infinite, cheering skies.